Introduction

 });

-Both extend
+Both extend and proto accept

 multiple objects as arguments: